How to Become a Physical Therapy Aide

 What is the job outlook for physical therapy aides?

-The BLS projects 24% growth for physical therapist aides through 2032, with 8,500 annual job openings.
-This is much faster than average, driven by aging populations and increased rehabilitation needs.
+See the job outlook section above for current BLS projections.
+Growth is much faster than average, driven by aging populations and increased rehabilitation needs.

 How do I advance from PT aide to physical therapist assistant?